PiuPiuKun/ProjectDevFight/Reunions/August4.md

   * If Can't Model, at least have the Concept Art in T Pose so another person   can model it.
     * Contact me if you can't find anyone to draw it and/or model it for you
   * Name, Title, Description, Move set

+  # Extras
+  * A contact named Ernest has offered help for the project with his team TRS
+    * They'll mostly work with Level Design and Modeling.